34r7h/vrqc-wordpress/wp-content/plugins/json-api-user/readme.txt

 Contributors: parorrey

-Stable tag: 1.4
+Stable tag: 1.6

 Requires at least: 3.0.1

-Tested up to: 4.0
+Tested up to: 4.1

 License: GPLv2 or later

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Extends the JSON API Plugin to allow RESTful user registration, authentication and many other User Meta, BuddyPress functions.
+A Pro version is also available.

 ==Description==